 Posidonia hosts a large amount of animal and vegetable organisms which find in the meadows nourishment and shelter.
 It is considered as a reliable indicator of the quality of the coastline seawater.

-The algae that remain at the shore of the beaches cannot be removed between the 1st of November and mid-March since they contribute to the protection of the dunes of the beaches.
+The algae that remain at the shore of the beaches cannot be removed between the 1st of November and mid-March as they contribute to the protection of the dunes of the beaches.
 Once removed, they are collected during the summer months so that they can be brought back to the beaches on the 1st of November.

 It has to be taken into account that its presence and its colour is not a sign of dirt, but the opposite: it reflects the good health of the beach and functions as a natural protective of the sand.